-“Who goes camping in a new country anyway?
+“Who does camping in a new country anyway?
 Don’t you think jungles look the same everywhere?”
 I remember how my friends initially reacted as I told them about my upcoming trip to Malaysia.

 And I understand their disapproval.
-For most people (and this particularly applies to Indians) visiting a new country, streets and cities remain the biggest fascination.
-I mean if you are visiting, let’s say, Japan for an instance, would you rather go for hiking, or carefully spend your time planning pretty selfies at the famous Shibuya Station intersection in Tokyo or watching sumo wrestlers choking each other with their majestic butt.
-Similarly, for Malaysia, exploring Malaysian food, Malaysian streets, or something else that’s more Malaysian in appearance should be high in your bucket list, over hiking a ubiquitous jungle.
+For most people visiting a new country, streets and cities remain the biggest fascination.
+I mean if you are visiting Japan for an instance, would you rather go for hiking, or carefully spend your time taking selfies at the famous Shibuya Station intersection in Tokyo?
+Similarly, for Malaysia, shouldn’t eating Malaysian food, exploring Malaysian streets, remain the highlight?
+Why would anyone want to go camping in the jungle?

-Before I write any further and tell you how much I loved the entire experience of camping and hiking and river-rafting in Kiulu river, in Sabah, let me tell you why I was excited about it at first place.
+Before I write further and tell you how much I loved camping, hiking and river-rafting in Kiulu, Sabah, let me tell you why I was excited about it in the first place.

 Also Read: My First Impression Of Sabah

-And then, being an adventure enthusiast and more of a camper than a city-dweller, camping, and hiking, as I visited Malaysia this time, made even more sense.
+And then, being an adventure enthusiast and more of a camping lover than a city-dweller, camping, and hiking in Sabah made even more sense.

-About one-hour drive southeast of Kota Kinabalu life was rather in a slow lane.
-Here people were even fewer in number (than they already were in Kota Kinabalu) and the smell of the jungle was more fresh.
+About one-hour drive southeast of Kota Kinabalu’s life was rather in a slow lane.
+Here people were even fewer in number than they already were in Kota Kinabalu.
+And the smell of the jungle was far fresher.

-We were taken to a place called Kondi’s Point – our home for our next two days.
+We were taken to a place called Kondi’s Point, and it was our home for the next two days.

-Though popular for camping, hiking and relaxing, our stay at Kondi’s Point was rather flavored with a few other activities including netting, white river rafting, rubber tapping, cooking and a few traditional dance performances over dinner.
+Though popular for camping, hiking and relaxing, our stay at Kondi’s Point was rather flavoured with a few other activities.
+We tried netting, white river rafting, rubber tapping, cooking and a few traditional dance performances over dinner.